-Click here for the brochure “Missouri’s After School Snack and Supper program in At-Risk Areas.”
+Click here for the brochure “Missouri’s At-Risk Afterschool Program.”

 Eligible facilities must serve meals and snacks meeting program requirements; maintain accurate and complete records; and train center personnel in program requirements and operations.

 To be eligible for reimbursement under the Child and Adult Care Food Program (CACFP), afterschool programs must meet the following criteria:

 - The afterschool program must be operated by a public or private, not-for-profit organization or - if a private, for-profit organization - must have at least 25 percent of enrolled children's care paid through Title XX funds (25 percent of enrolled children or licensed capacity, whichever is less).

 - The purpose of the program must be to provide care in afterschool settings.
 This does not mean that the program must offer formal, all-day child care (although many of these programs would be eligible to participate).

 - The afterschool program must include education or enrichment activities in an organized, structured, and supervised environment.
 Any extracurricular activities such as the school choir, debate team, drama society, etc., can qualify to participate under this provision only if their basic purpose is to provide afterschool care.
 Under no circumstances can athletic teams that limit membership based on ability be approved for participation.
 However, some sports groups may qualify.
 The key would be that the sports programs are open to all and do not limit membership for reasons other than space, security, or licensing requirements.

 This program applies to snacks and suppers served to children after their school day has ended, not to those served before or during the school day.
 Afterschool programs may claim reimbursement for snacks and suppers served on weekends, holidays, and other vacation periods during the regular school year.
 Programs may not claim reimbursement through this provision when school is not in session (i.e., when school is closed for the summer).